Instruction Handlers#

 calls have already been issued in the correct places in the instruction handler code.

-if Moira has been configured to do so in MoiraConfig.h
+function is called if Moira has been configured to do so in MoiraConfig.h

 .